EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 To do

-Detection logic by ROM hash and find the sunrise etc Switch to inverse video cursor and inverse high font Can we put find_ram etc in discard ?
+Can we put find_ram etc in discard ?
-Do we need a font and should it move somewhere to make const space ?
-[Cache a font at 3C00 like RC2014]
 Tune swap logic so we only read/write relevant pages We badly need the cached path walk or some other optimizations on user copy or the bank switch